 - For the developing therapist, psychotherapy offers you a way to proces the personal experience of your journey as you become the therapist you want to be, and it provides you the focus and support to identify and resolve any issues that would have become a barrier in the way of helping others.
+Reduce and resolve your blind spots and personal issues.
 You can also develop skills to improve your relationships with clients who bring up charged issues you may not have dealt with well before your own participation in therapy.

 What is therapy like?

 Every therapy session is unique and caters to each individual and their specific goals.
 It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
 It is common to schedule a series of weekly sessions, where each session lasts around fifty minutes.
 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
 There may be times when you are asked to take certain actions outside of the therapy sessions, such as reading a relevant book or keeping records to track certain behaviors.
 It is important to process what has been discussed and integrate it into your life between sessions.
 For therapy to be most effective you must be an active participant, both during and between the sessions.
 People seeking psychotherapy are willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.
 Here are some things you can expect out of therapy: